 - Sept.
 20, 2018 — Jets at Cleveland Browns, Browns 21-17

 Are the Bills playing on TNF this season?

-The Buffalo Bills will be playing on TNF on Thanksgiving night when they travel to New Orleans to take on the Saints.
-Looking back over the last three times in this time slot, here’s how the team did.
+The Buffalo Bills will be playing on TNF a lot this season.
+Three times in fact.
+The Bills open the season on Thursday against the Los Angeles Rams, play for the second-straight year on Thanksgiving in Week 12 when they play the Detroit Lions and then host the rival New England Patriots the next week.
+Looking back over the last four times in this time slot, here’s how the team did.

 - Oct.
 19, 2020 — Kansas City Chiefs at Buffalo Bills, Chiefs 26-17